ustaxes/UsTaxes/README.md

 ## Supported Income data

-Most income information from the following forms are supported:
+Most income and deduction information from the following forms are supported:

 * W2
 * 1099-INT
 * 1099-DIV
 * 1099-B
+* 1098-E

 So far, this project can attach the following schedules to form 1040:

-* Schedule 1 (as to Schedule E data only)
+* Schedule 1 (as to Schedule E and 8812 data only)
+* Schedule 8812
 * Schedule B
 * Schedule D
 * Schedule E

 ## Supported Credits

+* Credit for children and other dependents
 * Earned income credit

 ## Supported states